deanstaples/grafana-json-panel/README.md

 ## AJAX Panel for Grafana

 The AJAX Panel can load external content into the dashboard.
-This is a more powerful and flexible solution than using an <iframe

 ### Options